On the WOK.radar

 Will the new model for a cultural institution be an outlet in a state of constant formation, uninterrupted transformation and repurposing?
 How do you manage a museum that is constantly migrating, under construction, shrinking and expanding its space?
 Joanna Mytkowska, the director of the Museum of Contemporary Art in Warsaw talks about managing an elusive structure.

-Hearing the voice of poetry.
-A conversation with Joanna Mueller
+CONVERSATION: Hearing the voice of poetry.
+An interview with Joanna Mueller

 Female voice amplifiers versus dad jokes.
 Under the leadership of Joanna Mueller, we open our space to poetry and invite all readers to discover new poetic voices and search for works that are not chameleons.
 A conversation with the poet Joanna Mueller is the last in a series of interviews with experts in the Reader Education research project conducted by the Warsaw Observatory of Culture.